-Open, exposed hillside character with high visibility from most directions including Pilsden Pen and Lewesdon HIII.
+Open, exposed hillside character with high visibility from most directions including Pilsden Pen and Lewesdon Hill.
 Roadside hedgerow with occasional mature trees (ash) screens existing storage.
 Possible wildife interest (hedgerows / grassland habitats).
 No other local features noted.
 AONB comments: relative isolated location and would require special circumstances to be supported.
-Conservation Team comments: no significant heritage impacts identified

-Current use may potentially have given rise to contamination.
-Gravel pits (disused) noted to west.
-Due to the steeply sloping nature of the site the general advice from DCC's Flood Risk Management team regarding possible sheet runoff during intense storms may apply, and layouts should consider exceedance routing away from new development.
+Conservation Team comments: no significant heritage impacts identified to the steeply sloping nature of the site the general advice from DCC's Flood Risk Management team regarding possible sheet runoff during intense storms may apply, and layouts should consider exceedance routing away from new development.
 Could be Grade 3 agricultural land.

 DCC FRM comments: Whilst there appears to be no mapped risk, the site is surrounded by steep slopes, during intense storms there is a risk that sheet runoff will run into the back of any development at this location, if levels and exceedance routing is not considered.
 In addition, there are no mapped receiving systems to discharge into, although the presence of sandstone may allow for some infiltration.

 WDDC comments: no potential contamination issues identified in relation to the site itself.
 There is a low risk contaminated land site approximately 20m to the west, which is unknown filled ground.